-readinlinedata Read inline data only. inlinedataid - the id of the inline data to read setaccess Change access permissions for a user on a specified document. docid - the docid of the document to be modified. principal - the user or group whose permissions will be modified permission - the permission to set(read, write, all) permType - the type of permission to set (allow, deny) permOrder - the order in which to apply the permission (allowFirst, denyFirst) spatial_query Perform a spatial query.
+readinlinedata Read inline data only. inlinedataid - the id of the inline data to read setaccess Change access permissions for a user on a specified document. docid - the docid of the document to be modified. principal - the user or group whose permissions will be modified permission - the permission to set (read, write, all) permType - the type of permission to set (allow, deny) permOrder - the order in which to apply the permission (allowFirst, denyFirst) spatial_query Perform a spatial query.
 These queries may include any of the queries supported by the WFS / WMS standards.
 For more information, see Spatial Queries. xmax - max x spatial coordinate ymax - max y spatial coordinate xmin - min x spatial coordinate ymin - min y spatial coordinate squery Perform a structured query.
 For an example, please see Searching Metacat. query - the text of the pathquery document sent to the server update Overwrite an XML document with a new one and give the new one the same docid but with the next revision number.
-For an example, please see Inserting, Updating, and Deleting XML and Data Documents. docid - the docid of the document to update doctext - the text with which to update the XML document upload Upload (insert or update) a data file into Metacat.
-Data files are stored on Metacat and may be in any format (binary or text), but they are all treated as if they were binary. datafile - the data file to upload validate Validate a specified document against its DTD. docid - the docid of the document to validate valtext - the DTD by which to validate this document
+For an example, please see Inserting, Updating, and Deleting XML and Data Documents. docid - the docid of the document to update upload doctext - the text with which to update the XML documentUpload (insert or update) a data file into Metacat.
+Data files are stored on Metacat and may be in any format (binary or text), but they are all treated as if they were binary.docid - the docid of the data file to upload datafile - the data file to upload validate Validate a specified document against its DTD.
+Table 4.1 Supported actions an docid - the docid of the document to validate valtext - the DTD by which to validate this document